aregee/etlp-hl7v2/README.md

 # etlp-hl7v2

-A Clojure library designed to ... parse and transduce hl7 messages.
+A Clojure library designed to ... parse hl7 messages or transduce stream of hl7 messages.

 ## Usage